nadiamariduena/react-mern-21-backend/README.md

   //
   //option from old project
   // const token = req.headers.authorization.split(" ")[1];
-  // [1] is going to grab the token from the words "Bearer token"
+  // [1] is going to grab the token element from the 2 elements here: "Bearer and  token"
   //3
   const authHeader = req.headers.token;
   //